-- The models CVP-405/403/401 will be referred to as the CVP/Clavinova in this Owner's Manual. - The illustrations and LCD screens as shown in this owner's manual are for instructional purposes only, and may appear somewhat different from those on your instrument. - The panel illustrations and LCD displays shown in this owner's manual are taken from the CVP-405. - The example Operation Guide displays shown in this Manual are in English. - Copying of the commercially available musical data including but not limited to MIDI data and/or audio data is strictly prohibited except for your personal use. - This device is capable of using various types/formats of music data by optimizing them to the proper format music data for use with the device in advance.
+- The models CVP-409/407 will be referred to as the CVP/Clavinova in this Owner's Manual. - The illustrations and LCD screens as shown in this owner's manual are for instructional purposes only, and may appear somewhat different from those on your instrument. - The example Operation Guide displays shown in this Manual are in English. - Copying of the commercially available musical data including but not limited to MIDI data and/or audio data is strictly prohibited except for your personal use. - This device is capable of using various types/formats of music data by optimizing them to the proper format music data for use with the device in advance.
 As a result, this device may not play them back precisely as their producers or composers originally intended. - Some of the preset songs have been edited for length or arrangement, and may not be exactly the same as the original.